sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 You can use **TransactionTemplate** if you want to have more control over transaction management.

 ## A common mistake while using @Transactional annotation
-We need to understand how proxies work in order to avoid mis-configuring the transaction handling logic.
+We need to understand how proxies work to avoid mis-configuring the transaction handling logic.

 Let's take an example scenario where a Controller calls a transactional method which in turn calls other transactional method.